Superrehtard/old_diaspora_wiki/glossary2.md

 [ HTML **|** XHTML **|** XML **|** [Ruby on Rails][R] **|** [Javascript][J] **|** [Java][J] **|** CSS **|** C++ **|** Scripting Language ]

 - **Protocol** ([Network](#wiki-n) Communications) <br />
-a set of formal rules describing how to transmit data, especially across a network.&nbsp; Low level protocols define the electrical and physical standards to be observed, bit- and byte-ordering and the transmission and error detection and correction of the bit stream. &nbsp; High level protocols deal with the data formatting, including the syntax of messages, the terminal to computer dialogue, character sets, sequencing of messages, **hand-shaking**, etc. ([FOLDOC]http://foldoc.org/protocol) <br />
+a set of formal rules describing how to transmit data, especially across a network.&nbsp; Low level protocols define the electrical and physical standards to be observed, bit- and byte-ordering and the transmission and error detection and correction of the bit stream. &nbsp; High level protocols deal with the data formatting, including the syntax of messages, the terminal to computer dialogue, character sets, sequencing of messages, **hand-shaking**, etc.&nbsp; ([FOLDOC](http://foldoc.org/protocol)) <br />
 <br />
 • https://github.com/diaspora/diaspora/wiki/Diaspora%27s-federation-protocol <br />
 • https://github.com/diaspora/diaspora/wiki/SSL-problems <br />